Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 ## Project Objective
 Accenture’s internal team wanted a data-driven overview of which types of content perform best.
 The primary objective was to identify the Top 5 Content Categories with the highest aggregate popularity scores, and uncover patterns in user engagement, sentiment, and timing.
 Using over 1,000 content pieces and 24,000+ user reactions, this report helps answer key business questions with clarity and precision through dynamic visuals.

+## Why This Project Matters ?
+This project demonstrates more than just technical skills, it shows I can:

+- Understand and prioritize executive goals.

+- Transform raw data into insightful visuals for better story-telling.

+- Present information in a way that’s easy to grasp for both technical and non-technical stakeholders.

+- Build end-to-end BI solutions that combine data modeling, DAX, and designing user-friendly report layout.

 ## Business Questions Answered
 - Which content categories generate the most engagement?